MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/maneuverwarningseverity-enumeration.md

 ---
-title: "ManeuverWarningSeverity Enumeration | Microsoft Docs" ms.author: "kezhang"
+title: ManeuverWarningSeverity Enumeration | Microsoft Docs
+description: Describes the ManeuverWarningSeverity enumeration for Android and iOS and provides the enumeration's values and additional references. ms.author: kezhang
 ---

 # ManeuverWarningSeverity Enumeration